epomatti/az-data-services/README.md

 Add your public IP address to the `public_ip_address_to_allow` variable.

-Apply and create the infrastructure:
+Apply and create the Azure infrastructure:

 ```sh
 terraform init